akiidjk/TheComments/README.md

 ## Changelog

-Check the [CHANGELOG.md]() for any version changes.
+Check the [CHANGELOG.md](https://github.com/Retr0100/the-comments/blob/main/CHANGELOG.md) for any version changes.

 ## Reporting issues

-Report any issues on the github  [issues]() page.
+Report any issues on the github  [issues](https://github.com/Retr0100/the-comments/) page.
 Follow the template and add as much information as possible.

+## License
+This project is licensed under the GNUA License - see the [LICENSE](https://github.com/Retr0100/the-comments/blob/main/LICENSE
+) file for details